Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 \subsection{Killing and Hessian equations}

-The following section is, to a large extent, an adaptation and reframing of the discussion and analysis in \cite{KL23}.
+In the same spirit, we revisit the Killing and Hessian equations presented in \secref{sec:main_results_examples_1}.
+The results presented there correspond to the Dirichlet setting, and here we shall also present the Neumann setting.
+Much of the discussion in this section is an adaptation and reframing of the discussion and analysis in \cite{KL23}.
 We include it here for the sake of completeness, to show how our sharper results apply, and to demonstrate how it fits into the outline of our premise in \secref{sec:opening}.

-The next two examples, which are also archetypal, concern a problem set by Calabi \cite{Cal61} more than sixty years ago, which was the primary subject of \cite{KL23}:
+Historically, the study of these problems in the Riemannian setting originates from a problem posed by Calabi \cite{Cal61} more than sixty years ago, which was the primary subject of \cite{KL23}:

-\begin{quote} Let $(M,g)$ be a compact Riemannian manifold (generally with boundary).
+\begin{quote} Let $(M,g)$ be a compact Riemannian manifold, possibly with nonempty boundary.
 What are necessary and sufficient conditions for a symmetric $(2,0)$-tensor on $M$ to be in the range of the Killing operator? \end{quote}

-In the context of our premise in \secref{sec:opening}, this becomes: given a symmetric tensor field $\sigma \in S^{2}_{M}$, identify the solvability conditions for the \emph{Killing equation}: \beq \sigma = \tfrac{1}{2}\,\calL_{Y}g, \qquad Y\in\frakX_{M} \eeq where $Y \mapsto \calL_{Y}g : \frakX_{M} \to S^{2}_{M}$ is the Killing operator.
+In the context of our premise in \secref{sec:opening}, this becomes: given a symmetric tensor field $\sigma \in S^{2}(M)$, identify the solvability conditions for the \emph{Killing equation}: \beq \sigma = \tfrac{1}{2}\,\calL_{Y}g, \qquad Y\in\frakX(M) \eeq where $Y \mapsto \calL_{Y}g : \frakX(M) \to S^{2}(M)$ is the Killing operator.

-One can refine the problem further; by imposing $Y = \nabla f$, where $f \in C^{\infty}_{M}$ is a smooth scalar function, this becomes the \emph{Hessian equation} \cite{BE69,Bry13a}: \beq \sigma = H_{g}f, \eeq where $\Hg: C^{\infty}_{M} \to S^{2}_{M}$ is the Riemannian Hessian operator.
+One can refine the problem further; by imposing $Y = \nabla f$, where $f \in C^{\infty}_{M}$ is a smooth scalar function, this becomes the \emph{Hessian equation} \cite{BE69,Bry13a,Bry25}: \beq \sigma = H_{g}f, \eeq where $\Hg: C^{\infty}_{M} \to S^{2}(M)$ is the Riemannian Hessian operator.

 Calabi provided an answer for \eqref{eq:Saint_Venant_Problem} when $(M,g)$ is closed, simply-connected, and has constant sectional curvature.
 In particular, he commented at the end of his paper:

 \begin{quotation} ``In a subsequent article... (the) theorem will be supplemented by an analogue of Hodge's theorem... satisfying globally certain elliptic systems of equations." \end{quotation}